Perivel/domeniere.js/docs/docs/src/docs/v2/factories.md

 ```
 This command will create a factory within the `factories` subdirectory of the module we specify.

+> **Note**: In orfer to create an factory, you need to have created a module that will contain the entity.
+See the Modules section for more details.

 Below is an example of what a basic `UserFactory` would look like.
 ```ts
 import { AbstractFactory } from '@domeniere/factory';